5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 Weight

 The primary difference between a band saw and a jigsaw is that the jigsaw is portable, whereas the band saw is fixed to one location.
-If you do most of your work outside your home shop, we suggest a jigsaw instead.
+We suggest a jigsaw instead if you do most of your work away from home.
+Even if you tackle your projects at home, it’s important to consider their weight and simplicity when buying a bandsaw.

-Even if you do tackle your projects at home, it’s important to consider weight and simplicity when buying a bandsaw.
-Some of the best units, like the Grizzly G0555XH that tops our list, are very heavy.
-Weight is nice if you’re trying to hold the saw steady while cutting out a pattern — but it’s not so great the day you have to move it inside.
+Some of the best units, like the Grizzly G0555XH that tops our list, are heavy.
+A heavy saw is nice if you’re trying to hold the saw steady while cutting out a pattern, but it’s not so great the day you have to move it.

 Ease of Setup